What pages are in the Services section?

 Benefit from the experience of a lifetime of performance and instruction.

 Mary Ellen “Meg” Grace of Grace Notes Music Studio has been inspiring musicians of all ages, to achieve their musical goals since 1991.
 She began her own musical journey at the age of four.
-Mary Ellen offers private programs for: beginning saxophonists and clarinetists; individuals returning to their instrument after a period away; instrumentalists wanting to improvise; and clarinetists and saxophonists preparing for performance and/or music jobs.
-Read about my monthly lesson program.
+Mary Ellen offers private programs for: beginning saxophonists and clarinetists; individuals returning to their instrument after a period away; instrumentalists wanting to improvise; and clarinetists and saxophonists preparing for performances and/or music jobs.
+Read about clarinet and saxophone lessons.

 Ready to sign up?